speakeztech/mlir-tutorial/docs/tutorials/04-using-tablegen.md

 This tutorial covered TableGen from both philosophical and practical perspectives.
 Here are the essential points:

-✅ **TableGen is white-box code generation**, not abstraction—you should understand the generated code
+✅ **TableGen is white-box code generation**, not abstraction, you should understand the generated code

-✅ **Boilerplate exists because humans forget details**—TableGen mechanizes what we'd otherwise copy-paste-modify
+✅ **Boilerplate exists because humans forget details**, TableGen mechanizes what we'd otherwise copy-paste-modify

-✅ **`.td` files declare pass metadata**—name, description, options, statistics, dependencies
+✅ **`.td` files declare pass metadata**, name, description, options, statistics, dependencies

 ✅ **Generated code uses CRTP** for efficient base class implementation without virtual overhead

 ✅ **Three preprocessor guards** control what gets included: `_DECL`, `_DEF`, `_REGISTRATION`

-✅ **CMake integration is straightforward** on Windows—`mlir_tablegen()` handles code generation
+✅ **CMake integration is straightforward** on Windows, `mlir_tablegen()` handles code generation

-✅ **TableGen trades complexity types**—less boilerplate, but more code generation machinery
+✅ **TableGen trades complexity types**, less boilerplate, but more code generation machinery

-✅ **Always read generated `.h.inc` files** when learning—this demystifies the process
+✅ **Always read generated `.h.inc` files** when learning, this demystifies the process

 ## The Learning Journey: From Confusion to Clarity